Jämtland County: Demography

-Jämtland County is sparsely populated and more than one third of the population live on the countryside, making Jämtland County the second largest rural region in Sweden, after Gotland County, though a majority of the population live in the rather densely populated region surrounding lake Storsjön, commonly called Storsjöbygden, "the Storsjö district/countryside".
+Jämtland County is sparsely populated and more than one-third of the population lives in the countryside, making Jämtland County the second largest rural region in Sweden, after Gotland County.
+However, most of the population lives in the rather densely populated region surrounding lake Storsjön, commonly called Storsjöbygden, "the Storsjö district/countryside".

 Politics

 The county is dominated by the Swedish Social Democratic Party and the Centre Party, which is unique in Sweden, but corresponds to the situation in the bordering Norwegian county of Nord-Trøndelag.
 The county is rather contrastive in the political field.
-While the municipality association and a majority of the municipalities are governed by liberal-conservative (borgerlig, lit. "bourgeois") majorities or by coalitions overstepping the bloc border, the county council is red-green and the Social Democrats receive three out of five mandates to the Riksdag.
+While a majority of the municipalities are governed by liberal-conservative (borgerlig, lit. "bourgeois") majorities or by coalitions overstepping the bloc border, the county council is controlled by a red-green majority and the Social Democrats receive two out of four mandates to the Riksdag.

-After the Swedish county council election in 2018, the following political parties are represented in the Jämtland county council (Region Jämtland Härjedalen):
+After the Swedish county council election in 2022, the following political parties are represented in the Jämtland county council (Region Jämtland Härjedalen):